The Task module of Outlook isn’t one of the prettiest or most modern parts of Outlook and probably also one of the lesser used modules by most.

 To login, use your Microsoft Account or your Workplace Account (Office 365 for Business).
 Microsoft To Do will show all your tasks that you have currently stored within the Tasks folder of your Outlook.com or Exchange Online mailbox.

 If you haven’t added the Outlook.com mailbox for your Microsoft Account to Outlook yet, you can do so by following these instructions.

 Some things to note when getting started;

-- Your Outlook Tasks folder is called To-Do in Microsoft To-Do.
+- Your Outlook Tasks folder is also called Tasks in Microsoft To Do.

-- When you create a new To-Do in Microsoft To-Do, it will be added as a Task in Outlook and vice-versa.
+- When you create a new Task in Microsoft To Do, it will be added as a Task in Outlook and vice-versa.

 When using Windows 10, you may not even want to use the Tasks module in Outlook anymore at all!

 Integration with Office 365 for Business Exchange Online

 As mentioned, Microsoft To Do can also integrate with the Tasks folder of your Exchange Online mailbox.
 However, when trying to login with your Workplace Account, you can get the following login error;

 Sorry!
 Microsoft To Do is not enabled for your organization.
 Please contact your IT admin about getting access or use the option below to learn more.